 Hannah is an Associate Professor in the Department of Sociology, and has worked at Warwick since 2013.
 Hannah worked in London local government before completing her PhD in the Department of Sociology, Goldsmiths, University of London.
 She also holds degrees in Human Sciences (University of Oxford) and Policy Studies (University of Edinburgh).
 She has been a Visiting Scholar at the Institute for Public Knowledge, New York University; a Post-Doctoral Teaching Fellow in the Department of Sociology, Goldsmiths, University of London; a Research Associate at the Centre for Migration, Policy and Society, University of Oxford; and a Research Associate in the Department of Social Policy and Criminology, The Open University.
 She is a Fellow of the Higher Education Academy.

-Hannah is Director of Impact for the Department of Sociology, and is co-organiser (with Vicki Squire, Politics and International Studies and Khursheed Wadia in the Centre for Lifelong Learning) of the Warwick Borders, Race, Ethnicity and Migration (BREM) Network.
+Hannah is Director of Impact for the Department of Sociology, and is co-organiser (with Meleisa Ono-George, History and Vicki Squire, Politics and International Studies) of the Warwick Borders, Race, Ethnicity and Migration (BREM) Network.
 Hannah represents the University of Warwick as a Tate Exchange Associate.

 Hannah has conducted research on multiculture and multiculturalism, local government policy-making, community cohesion policy, migration policy, voluntary and community sector organising, regeneration and urban studies, and diversity and inequality.
 She was Principal Investigator on one of the first research projects funded by the ESRC Urgency Grants Mechanism, entitled '"Go Home": Mapping the unfolding controversy of Home Office Immigration Campaigns', working with colleagues at six other universities across the UK.
 Hannah's first book, Negotiating Cohesion, Inequality and Change: Uncomfortable Positions in Local Government (Policy Press, 2013) won the 2014 British Sociological Association Philip Abrams Memorial Prize for best first book in UK sociology.